Thank you for your actions to repeal the PNA in Illinois!

 What is PNA?

-Illinois PNA requires girls under 18 to notify an adult family member (parent, grandparent, step-parent who lives with them, or legal guardian) before receiving an abortion.
-This unnecessary law interferes with young persons’ timely access to reproductive health care.
+The Illinois PNA required girls under 18 to notify an adult family member (parent, grandparent, step-parent who lives with them, or legal guardian) before receiving an abortion.
+This unnecessary law interfered with young persons’ timely access to reproductive health care.